junosuarez/emoji-bot/README.md

 emoji-bot
 =========

-## who wants their own personlized Emoji?
+## Who wants their own personlized Emoji?
 ![:badtudedude:](http://imgur.com/SZt8OaZ.jpg)

-its a bot for emoji duh
+It's a bot for emoji duh

+For every request, an emoji will be made in your image!

 ## but how was it inspired?
 this irc convo: